symfony/symfony-docs/book/translation.rst

         return $collection;

-When using the special ``_locale`` parameter in a route, the matched locale will *automatically be set on the user's session*.
-In other words, if a user visits the URI ``/fr/contact``, the locale ``fr`` will automatically be set as the locale for the user's session.
+When using the special ``_locale`` parameter in a route, the matched locale will *automatically be set on the Request* and can be retrieved via the :method:`Symfony\\Component\\HttpFoundation\\Request::getLocale` method.
+In other words, if a user
+visits the URI ``/fr/contact``, the locale ``fr`` will automatically be set as the locale for the current request.

-You can now use the user's locale to create routes to other translated pages in your application.
+You can now use the locale to create routes to other translated pages in your application.

 Setting a Default Locale